alainbonardi/abclib/_readMe_faustCodeGenerationForAbclib.txt

-The abclib works in multichannel environment using ambisonic paradigm It is possible to generate the Faust code at any ambisonic order For instance to generate addsynth faust codes at the ambisonic order 7, just type in your terminal bash addsynthfaustcodegeneration.sh 7
+≤The abclib works in multichannel environment using ambisonic paradigm It is possible to generate the Faust code at any ambisonic order For instance to generate addsynth faust codes at the ambisonic order 7, just type in your terminal bash addsynthfaustcodegeneration.sh 7